Adolf Neuendorff

-Adolf Heinrich Anton Magnus Neuendorff (June 13, 1843 − December 4, 1897), also known as Adolph Neuendorff, was a German American composer, violinist, pianist and conductor, stage director, and theater manager.
+Adolf Heinrich Anton Magnus Neuendorff (June 13, 1843 − December 4, 1897), also known as Adolph Neuendorff, was a German-American composer, violinist, pianist and conductor, stage director, and theater manager.

 Life

 Early years

-Born in Hamburg, Germany on June 13, 1843, Neuendorff emigrated with his father to New York City, United States in 1855.
-In New York, he studied music, violin lessons with G. Matzka and Joseph Weinlich, and lessons of piano, music theory and composition with Dr. Gustav Schilling.
+Born in Hamburg, Germany, Neuendorff emigrated with his father to New York City in 1855.
+In New York, he studied music, violin lessons with G. Matzka and Joseph Weinlich, and had lessons of piano, music theory and composition with Gustav Schilling.
 In 1859, he made his debut as a concert pianist at Dodworth Hall.
 In 1861, went on a tour around Brazil, playing the violin.

 Milwaukee

 In 1864, he returned to the United States, now living in Milwaukee, Wisconsin.
-Here he was conductor of the orchestra at the German Theatre and chorus-master of Carl Anschutz's German Opera Company.
-Later he succeeded Anschutz as conductor.
+Here he was conductor of the orchestra at the German Theatre and chorus-master of Karl Anschütz's German Opera Company.
+Later he succeeded Anschütz as conductor.